Angola: Technical assistance to the Angolan Ministry of Energy and Water

 After a programme development phase, the programme document was approved in the fall of 2012.
 The Technical Assistance Programme started in January 2013.

 The programme covers three areas of cooperation:

 - Renewable energy: Supporting the development of a modernized legal framework and developing capacity in IRSEA (The regulator Instituto Regulador dos Serviços de Electricidade e de Água).
-A revision of the general electricity act has been developed and adopted, and a collection of regulations to the act are developed or under development and review.
-It is expected that the regulations will be adopted during 2020.
+A revision of the general electricity act has been developed and adopted, and a collection of regulations to the act were developed.
+The regulations were adopted during Q4 2020 – Q1 2021.
 The support to the regulator has focused on collection of information for regulatory purposes.